-“Verily, it is a noble Quran in a protected Book.
+“Truly, it is a noble Quran in a protected book.
 None touch it but the purified.”
 (Qur’an 56:79)

 Ibn Abbas said concerning the verse, “None touch it except the purified,” that this refers to the Book in the heavens and “the purified” refers to the angels.

 Source: (Tafsīr Ibn Kathīr 56:79)

 To say that people who are in ritual impurity touch the Qur’an is true.
 However, to turn around and apply an esoteric meaning to a plain word ‘touch‘ doesn’t help the ‘thread‘ case at all.
 Nowhere has that word in Arabic used for touch means to interpret.